Fred Ah Kuoi: Early years

 Ah Kuoi was born in Apia, Western Samoa, in 1956 and emigrated to New Zealand in 1962 with his parents, Fred Snr and Siutu Ah Kuoi, and his two younger brothers, Peter and Afi.
 Brothers Andrew and Paul and sister Elizabeth were born in Auckland, New Zealand.

 Paul later played for Marist Richmond, Glenora and represented Samoa.
 Both Peter and Andrew represented New Zealand universities in rugby league with Peter being selected into the 1976 team, while Andrew toured England and France in 1984 with the New Zealand Universities team.
 Fred Ah Kuoi also played for Auckland University in several university winter tournaments, but was never chosen by the national selectors.

 Playing career

 Ah Kuoi began his career in 1973 playing for Richmond in the Auckland Rugby League competition.
 He was part of the Richmond side that won the championship in 1979.

-Ah Kuoi moved to Sydney in 1981 to play professionally for the North Sydney Bears, then to England to join his former teammates, James Leuluai, Gary Kemble and Dane O'Hara, at Hull F.C. from 1983 to 1987.
+Ah Kuoi moved to Sydney in 1981 to play professionally for the North Sydney Bears, then to England to join his former teammates, James Leuluai, Gary Kemble and Dane O'Hara, at Hull FC from 1983 to 1987.